Common Self-heal

 Maintenance

-Fast growing.
+Spreads quickly.
 It can adapt to a variety of soil, moisture, and light conditions.
 In very hot areas, provide a location that is protected from the hot afternoon sun.
-Great for a pollinator garden, groundcover, or wildflower meadow.
+Grows from short rhizomes to form a dense mat.
+It can be used as a groundcover or for erosion control.
 Can even be mowed, but this will reduce pollinator benefit.
 Native habitat: disturbed soils such as pasturelands and roadsides, as well as moist edges of forests.
 Propagation: seed.

 Comments

 Blooms May-September.
 A low growing perennial.
 The square stem has dense, cylindrical, terminal spikes of purple flowers and overlapping hairy bracts.
 The plant flowers when only 2″ tall and is common in lawns.
 The spikes elongate after flowering.
+The fruit is a smooth, round, nutlet.
 Larval host: Clouded Sulphur.

 About the Region